19 May Analytics For Hubbies

 - Target Facebook Ads to people in your contact list

 - Shopify: The Beginners Guide To Facebook Custom Audiences

 - Google Analytics For E-commerce: A Beginners Guide

-Savvy Boutique Owners can use Analytics data to know their customer, decrease Ad spend, and increase sales.
+Savvy Boutique Owners can use Analytics data to know their customers, decrease Ad spend, and increase sales.
 What are your favorite analytics tools to use?